Check out our 6-minute overview video for a summary of this article:

 Ground Control Processing Access

-GCPs are available to Enterprise Level Customers and are also available to Business users for $75 per map.
-If you are currently on a Pro or Business plan and are interested in GCPs, please contact email@example.com.
+GCP processing is available to our Enterprise customers and it is also available to Business users for $49 per map.
+If you are currently on a Pro or Business plan and are interested in adding GCPs, please contact email@example.com.
 We can help determine if GCPs are the best option for your mapping project.

 Need a Refresher on Projections, Reference Systems or Sea Level?